Preparing for an Activation.

 Let it settle.

-The session ends; the experience keeps moving for a while.
-Give yourself as much unhurried time as the day allows — go with what life brings, but keep away from anything intense where you can.
-Integration usually takes the rest of the day, and can continue for two or three days after a powerful Activation.
+The session ends, but the experience keeps moving for a while.
+Give yourself as much unhurried time as the day allows — go with what life brings, and keep away from anything intense if you can.
+Integrating usually takes the rest of the day, and can continue for two or three days after a powerful Activation.

 As deep as the room.

-Online sessions go as deep as the room, and preparation is most of why.
+Online sessions can be as deep as any in-person session, and good preparation is a big part of making that possible.
 Find a place where you won’t be interrupted.
 Music carries much of the journey, so good headphones or a proper speaker matter.

 Make somewhere to lie down with room to stretch and move — a mat or blanket on the floor rather than a bed, if you can.
 Within easy reach: an extra blanket, tissues, and a small cushion for your head or neck.